- Porous Rubber Surfaces

 Rubberway rubber sidewalks are a low impact development technology that cities are embracing across the country.

-Rubberway rubber sidewalks have been installed across the United States for over fourteen years and have undergone rigorous testing to ensure durability, longevity, and cost-effectiveness.
+Rubberway rubber sidewalks have been installed across the United States for over nearly two decades and have undergone rigorous testing to ensure durability, longevity, and cost-effectiveness.
 See our Competitive Analysis for a comparison of costs, installation, maintenance, specifications, and testing of Rubberway compared with rubber pavers, concrete, and asphalt.

 City and public works departments are constantly faced with the public safety concerns and financial burdens posed by sidewalks cracked and damaged by tree roots, freeze-thaw, and vehicular traffic.